The best hotels in Manaus

 Don't rent a car unless you're doing multi-day trips outside the city toward Presidente Figueiredo or Manacapuru.
 Manaus traffic on Avenida Djalma Batista and around the shopping mall strip is genuinely brutal during rush hour, and parking near Centro Histórico is a problem.
 Save the car budget and use it on a better hotel.

-Manaus's best neighborhoods
+Manaus's best hotel regions

 Ponta Negra is where most visitors should base themselves: better infrastructure, closer to the Rio Negro beaches, and the restaurants on Avenida Colonel Teixeira are genuinely good.
 If you're here for the Amazon experience, skip central Manaus entirely and go straight to the Rio Negro Riverfront.